CooperUnion/selfdrive/docs/safety.md

   flying or break
 - Use step bits when possible for drilling into plastic

-### When wiring to a battery (if battery leads are exposed):
+*When wiring a battery:*

-- Make sure all are clear before removing tape / no one is touching other side of battery to prevent shorts
+- Make sure all is clear before removing insulation to prevent shorts
-- If anything is loose or hanging use electric tape to prevent any accidental shorts
+- For anything loose use electric tape to prevent any accidental shorts
-- Use battery boots (when possible)
+- Use battery boots (where possible)
-- If battery shorts, STOP what you're doing, turn off all systems to prevent further damage, identify problem.
+- If a battery shorts, **stop** what you're doing, turn off all systems to prevent further damage, and identify the cause for the short

 ### When soldering: